Kevin Snyder: New England Patriots

 Snyder was signed to the New England Patriots practice squad on December 16, 2015.
 In the week leading up to the AFC Championship Game, Snyder was promoted to the Patriots' active 53-man roster.
 He was active for the game, but did not play any snaps.

 On September 3, 2016, Snyder was waived/injured by the Patriots and was placed on injured reserve after clearing waivers.
 On September 8, 2016, Snyder was released by the Patriots with an injury settlement.

 Denver Broncos

 On December 15, 2016, Snyder was signed to the Broncos' practice squad.
 He signed a reserve/future contract with the Broncos on January 2, 2017.

 On September 2, 2017, Snyder was waived by the Broncos.
 He was re-signed to the Broncos' practice squad on October 24, 2017.
 He was promoted to the active roster on October 28, 2017.
 He was waived on November 7, 2017.

 Arizona Cardinals

 On November 27, 2017, Snyder was signed to the Arizona Cardinals' practice squad.
 He was released on December 19, 2017.

 Coaching career

 In 2020, Snyder returned to his alma mater Rutgers as a player development assistant, then spent two years at Wake Forest University as an outside linebacker and defensive end graduate assistant.
 In March 2023, Snyder joined the Georgetown Hoyas as a defensive line assistant coach.
+In January 2025, Snyder was hired to be the linebacker coach for the Kent State Golden Flashes where he is currently serving.